EGA-archive/ega-quickview/README.md

 	./configure
 	make

-and you might need to call `./configure --with-openssl=$(brew --prefix openssl@1.1)` instead, if you can't find Openssl.
+On macOS, you might need to call `./configure --with-openssl=$(brew --prefix openssl@1.1)` instead, if you can't find Openssl.

 ## Example